Introduction

 15 Now when he had departed from there, he met Jehonadab the son of Rechab [coming] to meet him; and he greeted him and said to him, “Is your heart right, as my heart is with your heart?”
 And Jehonadab answered, “It is.”
 [Jehu said], “If it is, give [me] your hand.”
 And he gave him his hand, and he took him up to him into the chariot.
 16 He said, “Come with me and see my zeal for the LORD.”
 So he made him ride in his chariot.

-As Jehu continues, there is a sudden meeting with Jehonadab.
-In response to Jehu’s question about the rightness of his heart, Jehonadab answers that his heart is indeed right.
-He has a right heart, but not so much in relation to Jehu as in relation to God.
-What the rightness of Jehu’s heart is worth, shows his performance, especially in the way he will soon eradicate the worshippers of Baal.
+As Jehu continued, there was a sudden meeting with Jehonadab.
+In response to Jehu’s question about the rightness of his heart, Jehonadab answered that his heart was indeed right.
+He had a right heart in relation to God, but not so much in relation to Jehu.
+What the rightness of Jehu’s heart was worth, showed in his performance, especially in the way he would soon eradicate the worshippers of Baal.

-Jehonadab is a remarkable man.
-He is of the family of Rechab, of the people of Kenites.
-So he is not from origin from God’s people, but descends from a Canaanite people (Gen 15:18-19), so from those peoples God had said they should be eradicated.
+Jehonadab was a remarkable man.
+He was of the family of Rechab, of the people of Kenites.
+So he was not from a tribe of God’s people, but is descended from a Canaanite people (Gen 15:18-19), one whom God had said should be eradicated.
 Now not all Kenites lived in Canaan and therefore not all Kenites fell under the judgement.
 Several of them lived among God’s people (Jdg 1:16; 4:17; 1Sam 15:6; 1Chr 2:55).

 In Jeremiah 35 we read extensively about Jehonadab and his descendants and God’s appreciation for him and his family.
-There it turns out that Jehonadab was a faithful servant of the LORD and that his faithfulness is rewarded by the LORD.
-We have seen before that the period of Jehu can be compared to the period of Sardis in Revelation 3 (Rev 3:1-6).
+In that passage it turns out that Jehonadab was a faithful servant of the LORD and that his faithfulness was rewarded by the LORD.
+We have seen before that the period of Jehu can be compared with the period of Sardis in Revelation 3 (Rev 3:1-6).
 It is remarkable that we not only find Jehu, but also Jehonadab in Sardis.

 In Sardis we recognize Jehu in those who say they have the name to live (Rev 3:1b).
-Jehu testifies of himself that he lives before the LORD when he says to Jehonadab “see my zeal for the LORD”.
+Jehu testified of himself that he lived before the LORD when he said to Jehonadab “see my zeal for the LORD”.
 Israel is said to be “zealous for God, but not in accordance with knowledge” (Rom 10:2).
-That also applies to Jehu.
-It is not a language of faith to so point at himself in his zeal for the LORD, but pride.
+That also applied to Jehu.
+It manifested pride, not faith, when he pointed to himself to declare his zeal for the LORD.

 It must therefore be said of Jehu that his deeds have not been found completed in the sight of God (Rev 3:2b).
-Jehu may be eradicating the Baal service, but the golden calves still exist.
-Jehu returns, so to speak, to Jeroboam and not to David.
+Jehu may have eradicated the Baal worship, but the golden calves still existed.
+Jehu returned, so to speak, to Jeroboam and not to David.
 Thus, the period of Sardis is in a sense a relief after the period of Thyatira – although Sardis and Thyatira coexist in church history – but Sardis does not return to the word of the apostles and prophets.
 Sardis remains, so to speak, ‘hanging’ in Pergamus, that is to say, the time in which the church takes in the world.

 Jehonadab we recognize in the “few people in Sardis who have not soiled their garments” (Rev 3:4a).
-They receive a promise (Rev 3:4b), just as Jehonadab also receives a promise from the LORD (Jer 35:18-19).
-Jehonadab is not in Judah, in Jerusalem, or near the temple, the dwelling-place of God; but he is one of the faithful among the ten apostate tribes.
-Jehu would also like to insure himself of his company.
-Jehonadab is an influential man because of his consistent attitude to life and lifestyle.
-This will appeal to the conservative subjects in his empire.
+They receive a promise (Rev 3:4b), just as Jehonadab also received a promise from the LORD (Jer 35:18-19).
+Jehonadab was not in Judah, in Jerusalem, or near the temple, the dwelling-place of God; but he was one of the faithful among the ten apostate tribes.
+Jehu also liked to ensure himself of his company.
+Jehonadab was an influential man because of his consistent attitude to life and lifestyle.
+This would have appealed to the conservative subjects in his empire.

-Jehu makes Jehonadab his friend because of the political advantage this gives him.
-He uses Jehonadab to strengthen his own position.
-When Jehu says “give your hand”, it means more than just that he can help him climb up his car.
-It is also symbolic for the call for his help in his acquisition of the kingship.
+Jehu made Jehonadab his friend because of the political advantage this gave him.
+He used Jehonadab to strengthen his own position.
+When Jehu said “give your hand”, it meant more than just helping him climb into his car.
+It was also symbolic for the call for his help in his acquisition of kingship.

-Jehonadab is standing by Jehu’s side; he climbs up into the chariot with him.
-Yet he takes a clear place of separation in the ten tribes.
+Jehonadab was standing by Jehu’s side; he climbed up into the chariot with him.
+Yet he took a clear place of separation from the ten tribes.
 This is clear from Jeremiah 35.
-He does not drink wine, which indicates that he has no part in the joys of the apostate people.
-He doesn’t even plant a vineyard, because he doesn’t want to be tempted to drink wine either.
-He doesn’t even have a house or a field, but lives in tents.
-He does not want to be connected to the land in any way.
-For this whole behavior, this consistent attitude, which can also be seen in his descendants, he receives God’s appreciation and reward (Jer 35:12-19).
+He did not drink wine, which indicates that he had no part in the joys of the apostate people.
+He didn’t even plant a vineyard, because he didn’t want to be tempted to drink wine either.
+He didn’t even have a house or a field, but lived in tents.
+He did not want to be connected to the land in any way.
+For this whole behavior, this consistent attitude, which could also be seen in his descendants, he received God’s appreciation and reward (Jer 35:12-19).

 We see something similar in Protestantism.
 New churches are formed there, which are separated from the evil in Sardis.
 They arise as a protest against the prevailing evil.
 We recognize that in our days, for example, in the restored reformed church.
 It is a place of separation, although within the boundaries of Sardis, of the ten tribes.